MMCUAVCompany/SmartPayloadProtocol/protocol/protocol.md

 > **longitude**: the value of longitude * 10^7.

 ### Info From GCS/MCS
-Graphical Interactive Interface WebPage can obtain the coordinates of the video screen when the user clicks.
+Graphical Interactive Interface WebPage can get the click point coordinates on the video screen when user clicks.

 *Coordinates Frame*